-Online Spy Shop, with the help of a team of international data scientists, has uncovered the most common Google searches made about our loved ones and close relations - and the results are...interesting to say the least.
-So if you've ever turned to Google because of suspicions about a cheating wife, or wondered what your boyfriend, girlfriend, husband, wife or even children or distant relatives want to know about you but are too afraid to ask, we've got the answers.
+Online Spy Shop, with the help of a team of international data scientists, has uncovered the most common Google searches made about our loved ones and close relations - and the results are...interesting.
+So if you've ever turned to Google because of suspicions about a cheating wife or wondered what your boyfriend, girlfriend, husband, wife, children, or distant relatives want to know about you but are too afraid to ask, we've got the answers.
 The vast majority of family-related Google searches were related to infidelity, mental health and emotional abuse.
-Key Findings

-- The biggest question about boyfriends - “is my boyfriend gay?”
+- The biggest question about boyfriends is - “is my boyfriend gay?”

-- The most common question about dads - “Is my dad alive?”
+- The most common question about dads is - “Is my dad alive?”

 - Stepsisters were the least Googled family members.

-Children Mental health and wellbeing were the dominant themes for searches related to children.
+Children's Mental health and well-being were the dominant themes for searches related to children.
 Siblings

 Extended family and in-laws The nature of the queries became more trivial with extended family and in-laws.